ramnathv/corise-r-for-ds/notes/week-02/03-combining-data/03-combining-data.md

-The `cross_join()` function is a cartesian join that matches every row in one table with every row in another table WITHOUT consideration for any matchin columns.
+The `cross_join()` function is a cartesian join that matches every row in one table with every row in another table WITHOUT consideration for any matching columns.
 As a result, we end up with a table with number of rows equaling the product of number of rows of the two tables.

 ``` r